-Mr. John Shigley joined our board of directors as an independent director in November 2023.
+Mr. John Shigley, a director nominee, will join our board of directors as an independent director upon the completion of our initial public offering.
 Mr. Shigley is a retired Nevada certified public accountant with over 30 years of executive experience in large casino-hotels.
 Mr. Shigley has held various positions in finance, marketing and operations, including Chief Financial Officer of Primadonna Resorts (1998 to 2000), President of Caesars Palace (2000 to 2001), Executive Vice President of New York, New York Hotel and Casino in Las Vegas (2002 to 2005), Executive Vice President (2005 to 2011) and Chief Financial Officer (2005 to 2008) of MGM Grand Hotel Las Vegas, President of MGM Vietnam (March 2011 to April 2013), Executive Vice President of MGM Macau (May 2013 to January 2014) and Chief Operating Officer of Gaming for MGM China (January 2014 to February, 2019).
 Mr. Shigley received his B.S. in Accountancy from Northern Illinois University and spent his early career with a large international certified public accounting firm.
 We believe that Mr. Shigley's experience in financial and operational management and his established network in the hospitality industry make him a qualified candidate to serve on our Board.

-Mr. Stephen Markscheid joined our board of directors as an independent director in November 2023.
+Mr. Stephen Markscheid, a director nominee, will join our board of directors as an independent director upon the completion of our initial public offering.
 Mr. Markscheid has been the Managing Principal of Aerion Capital, a family office, since July 2022.
 He currently serves as independent non-executive director of six other publicly listed companies: Fanhua, Inc. (Nasdaq: FANH), a financial services provider (since 2007); Jinko Solar Inc. (NYSE: JKS), a solar panel manufacturer (since 2010); Kingwisoft Technology Services Ltd. (HKSE: 8295.HK), an information technology company (since 2016); Monterey Capital Acquisition Corporation (Nasdaq: MCAC), a special purpose acquisition company (since 2022); Four Leaf Acquisition Corporation (Nasdaq: FORL), a special purpose acquisition company (since 2023); and Tristar Acquisition I Corp.
 (NYSE: TRIS), a special purpose acquisition company (since 2023).
 Mr. Markscheid previously served as a director of UGE International (XTSX:UGE), a solar installation company from August 2019 to July 2023.
 He is also a trustee emeritus of Princeton-in-Asia.
 From 1998 to 2006, he worked for GE Capital.
 During his time with GE Capital, Mr. Markscheid led GE Capital's business development activities in China and Asia Pacific, primarily acquisitions and direct investments.
 Prior to GE Capital, Mr. Markscheid worked with the Boston Consulting Group throughout Asia.
 He was a banker for ten years in London, Chicago, New York, Hong Kong and Beijing with Chase Manhattan Bank and First National Bank of Chicago.
 Mr. Markscheid began his career with the US-China Business Council, in Washington D.C. and Beijing.
 He earned a BA in East Asian Studies from Princeton University in 1976, an MA in international affairs from Johns Hopkins University in 1980, and an MBA from Columbia University in 1991, where he was class valedictorian.
 We believe that Mr. Markscheid's extensive experience serving on public boards and working with technology companies makes him a qualified candidate to serve on our Board.